smartdev0725/allianceBlockNFTTrading/docs/TxFlow.md

 When a loan is approved and as long as there are partitions available to purchase it can be funded by lenders.
 The loan will go to the status FUNDING from the first successful fundLoan transaction that is made.
 In this transaction lending tokens will be sent from the lender to the escrow and in exchange the lender will get as much loan NFT’s as the partitions he purchased.
 If the last partition is purchased, the loan will automatically go to status STARTED, the first repayment period will be set and the lending tokens are transferred to the borrower.

-TODO: There should be an option for the borrower to cancel a loan request before it gets fully funded, so he gets back its collateral and the lenders get back their lending token.

 Registry:executePayment
 uint256 loanId: The id of the loan to repay.